Most popular owners questions

 If your vehicle isn’t fitted with front passenger airbag deactivation, check with your local retailer to see if it can be retro-fitted.

 Cobra TrakPlus is the only tracking system approved by Volkswagen.
 Cobra is the European market leader for stolen vehicle tracking and the TrakPlus system has been specifically designed and engineered for Volkswagen vehicles.
-Find out more via our accessories page.
+Speak with your local retailer.

 DRLs automatically switch on once the engine is started and cannot be turned off.
 An EU Directive 2008/89/EC, introduced in 2011, requires all new passenger cars and small vans to be fitted with DRLs.